Donemana

-Donemana or Dunnamanagh (named after the townland of Dunnamanagh, from Irish Dún na Manach 'stronghold of the monks') is a small village in County Tyrone, Northern Ireland.
+Donemana (named after the townland of Dunnamanagh, from Irish Dún na Manach 'stronghold of the monks') is a village in County Tyrone, Northern Ireland.
 It is 7 miles or 11 kilometres north-east of Strabane, on the banks of the Burn Dennett and at the foothills of the Sperrins.
-It is the largest of the thirteen villages in the Strabane District Council area and had a population of 586 in the 2001 Census.
+In 2001, it was the largest of the thirteen villages in the former Strabane District Council area and it had a population of 586 in the Census that year.

 Other anglicised spellings of its name include Dun[n]amana[gh] and Don[n]amana[gh].

 History

 The village was established in the early 17th century as part of the Plantation of Ulster, instigated by James I in 1609.
 Land in the area was granted to John Drummond who established the village; building a bawn (an enclosed, fortified farmyard, designed as a place of refuge for settlers in case of attack), 10 wicker-work houses, and a watermill for grinding corn.